tarwn/lessthandot-hugo/blogs/content/posts/2014-01-02-who-would-benefit-from-product.md

 # Marketing

-You spent weeks on creating a new marketing campaign with a new styling, product images, descriptions etc. And now you have to update the company websites, web shops, catalogs, flyers,… With a PIM solution you only have to update your product information in the PIM system and it will be pushed to all your channels.
+You spent weeks on creating a new marketing campaign with a new styling, product images, descriptions etc. And now you have to update the company websites, web shops, catalogs, flyers,...
+With a PIM solution you only have to update your product information in the PIM system and it will be pushed to all your channels.

 # Sales